Colwick (Holme Sluices) Fish Pass Information Page

 February 2024

-The fish pass is now complete, with all major works finished.
-Stop logs were removed from both inlet and outlet for the first time at the end of January, allowing the radial gate to be tested under pressure.
+Jackson Civil Engineering are working on behalf of the Environment Agency.
+Construction of the fish pass will help to create a healthy watercourse, allowing migratory fish to access spawning grounds upstream, provide better wildlife habitats, and improve the biodiversity of the area”.
 When the gate is closed there is still a residual flow through the eel chute, as eels will travel against the direction of flow and tolerate very low water levels, this feature ensures that when the gate is closed no eels will become trapped inside the pass, and will be able to exit along the ramp.

 Despite multiple delays from the unusually high number of storms resulting in extensive flooding this season, full commissioning was carried out at the beginning of this month.
 Following activation of the radial gate, the first flows entered the pass, bringing the structure up to operational levels in a startling 90 seconds.
 There will now be a period of testing and training for the operatives who will operate the pass going forward, ready to hand over to Environment Agency control in the Spring.
 Usage of the pass will depend on adequate water levels in the River Trent, meaning that there may be periods when the pass must close to maintain navigable levels in the main channel.